fgrehm/vagrant-notify/README.md

 ### Provisioning notification

-Apart from redirecting `notify-send` from the guest VM to the host, whenever a Vagrant provisioner completes running you'll also receive a notification
+Apart from redirecting `notify-send` from the guest VM to the host, whenever a Vagrant 1.4+ provisioner starts or completes running you'll also receive notifications like:
-like:

 ![provisioning](http://i.imgur.com/DgKjDgr.png)